Engineering-Research-and-Development/true-connector/doc/testbed/TESTBED.md

 ids:Permission - array of permissions from Self Description document

-### Description Request Message - get Self Description from TrueConnctor Provider
+### Description Request Message - get Self Description from TRUE Connctor Provider

 From Testbed postman collection, this time we will use following:

 ![TC DSC Collection](TC_DSC_Collection.jpg "TC DSC Collection")

-Open the request, and make modifications, like in the picture (modify recipient to be TrueConnector provider - *https://ecc-provider:8889/data*)
+Open the request, and make modifications, like in the picture (modify recipient to be TRUE Connector provider - *https://ecc-provider:8889/data*)

 ![TS Description Request](TS_DescriptionRequest.jpg "TS Description Request")

 And fire the request.
-After successful response, you should get Description Request Message, with TrueConnector Self Description document in payload part.
+After successful response, you should get Description Request Message, with TRUE Connector Self Description document in payload part.

 To narrow search, you can enable 'elementId' and set value of the textResource

 ![TC TextResource](TC_TextResource.jpg "TC TextResource")

-### Contract Negotiation with TrueConnector provider
+### Contract Negotiation with TRUE Connector provider

-This step DSC performs automatically, meaning that we do not need to send several requests like we did when TrueConnector was consumer.
+This step DSC performs automatically, meaning that we do not need to send several requests like we did when TRUE Connector was consumer.
 In order to do so, we need to prepare request, and modify following:

 Request parameters:</br>
-Modify all three fields to match TrueConnector as provider.
+Modify all three fields to match TRUE Connector as provider.

 ![TC ContractNegotiation 1](TC_ContractNegotiation_parameters.jpg "TC ContractNegotiation parameters")

 Request body:</br>
-Get whole **permission** from TrueConnector Self Description in body, replace one that is present in request and modify target element:
+Get whole **permission** from TRUE Connector Self Description in body, replace one that is present in request and modify target element:

 ![TC_ContractNegotiation 1](TC_ContractNegotiation_body.jpg "TC ContractNegotiation body")